iExecBlockchainComputing/knowledge-base/README.md

 For security reasons (smart contract security audit), the multiple datasets handling feature will not be supported before release v4.x.
 The usage of multiple inputs files must be used with the current version, this is workaround to build proof of concepts.

 ### Off-Chain Compute

 * Extend some feature of the blockchain to your computing resources: monitoring, access control
 * Ease the deployment of application.

-### decentralized marketplace for computing resources
+### Decentralized marketplace for computing resources

 * Create decentralized, autonomous and unstoppable application application censorship resistant applications you don't share your data, you allow someone to buy for the processing of your assets

 ### Pad

 https://mensuel.framapad.org/p/bloc3